ReneTC/laser_video/README.md

 <img src="stars.jpg"/>

 The atoms in the plastic have been illuminated by white light during the day.
 White light consists of all visible colors.
 Green light got absorbed by the atoms in the plastic.
-The excited state for the specific atoms in the plastic have a very long half-life - we call this a **meta-stable state**.
-The reason why the state has a long half-life has to do with quantum mechanics, specifically the **selection rules**.
+The excited state for the specific atoms in the plastic have a very long lifetime - we call this a **meta-stable state**.
+The reason why the state has a long lifetime has to do with quantum mechanics, specifically the **selection rules**.
 So after some long time, the electron undergoes spontaneous emission hours later at night!
 This process is called **phosphorescence**.

 <img src="./03_correct_color_interact/correct_color_int_long_half_life/correct_color_int_long_half_life.gif"/>